0102ayush/restaurant-ordering-system/README.md

 ## Features

 - **User-Friendly Interface:** Customers can browse menus and customize orders with ease.
-- **Real-Time Order Tracking:** View the status of orders in real-time.
+- **Real-Time Order Tracking:** View the status of your orders in real-time.
 - **Admin Dashboard:** Manage menus, orders, and customer details effortlessly.
 - **Notifications:** Automated updates for order confirmations and completions.